 The members of the ERCIS network meet once a year for several days at one of the partner institutions to discuss current topics, introduce new members, plan joint research or teaching activities etc. It is well-established that we agree on one specific topic that serves as a kind of "leading theme" during the Annual Workshop.
-The next Annual Workshop will be in Leiden, The Netherlands in August 2017.
+The next Annual Workshop will be in Luleå, Sweden in August 2018.